-COVID Antibody Test
+COVID-19 Antibody Test Details

 Like other currently available tests, this test has not been FDA cleared or approved, and has been authorized only for the detection of antibodies (specifically, IgG) in response to SARS-CoV-2 in human serum and/or plasma.

-Any tests under EUA are only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostics for detection and/or diagnosis of COVID-19 under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b)(1), unless the authorization is terminated or revoked sooner.
+Any tests under EUA are only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostics for the detection and/or diagnosis of COVID-19 under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b)(1), unless the authorization is terminated or revoked sooner.

-What will this test tell me?
+What will a serology (antibody) test tell me?